Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

-All the information that are covered in this Estateguru review are based on my own personal experiences with the platform for the past 5+ years.
-Please make sure to do your own due diligence before investing on any platform.
+Keep in mind that all the information that are covered in this Estateguru review are based on my own research and personal experiences with the platform since 2018.
+Please make sure to do your own due diligence before investing on Estateguru or any other platform.
 More information can be found in the Disclaimer.

 Further analyses of other platforms can be found on my P2P Platform Review page.